Skip to main content

 Who has no recourse to public funds (NRPF)?

-Section 115(9) of the Immigration and Asylum Act 1999 states that a person will be 'subject to immigration control' if they have one of the following types of immigration status:
+Section 115(9) of the Immigration and Asylum Act 1999 states that a person is ‘subject to immigration control’ if they have one of the following types of immigration status:

-• Leave to enter or remain, which has a 'No Recourse to Public Funds' (NRPF) condition
+• Leave to enter or remain, with a 'No Recourse to Public Funds' (NRPF) condition

-• Leave to enter or remain that is subject to a maintenance undertaking
+• Leave to enter or remain with a maintenance undertaking

-• Leave to enter or remain as a result of a pending immigration appeal
+• Leave to remain because an immigration appeal is pending

-• No leave to enter or remain when they are required to have this
+• No leave to enter or remain when this is required

-Leave to enter or remain with a NRPF condition
+Leave to enter or remain with an NRPF condition

 • Hong Kong British National (Overseas)